tanushaggarwal/DataVoid/LINKEDIN_POST.md

 **Post:**

-🎯 **PrivacyBlitz: One Month to Launch - Need Your Input!**
+🎯 **DataVoid: One Month to Launch - Need Your Input!**

 We're in the final stretch!
-PrivacyBlitz is feature-complete and ready for testing.
+DataVoid is feature-complete and ready for testing.

 **What we've built:**
 - Automatic account discovery